 What Causes a Leaky Brain?

 If you have a leaky gut, it's very likely you have a leaky brain.
 Things like gluten, and other food allergies that damage the villi of the small intestine may eventually damage the blood brain barrier as well.
 Alcohol and drug abuse poses its risk on the BBB permeability.
 Stress, infections and environmental toxins all take their toll on the blood brain barrier as well.
 Zonulin is a substance in our body that determines the permeability of the gut and the brain.
-Research shows that eating gluten increases Zonulin in the body, thus causing evlevated permeability in both barriers.
+Research shows that eating gluten increases Zonulin in the body, thus causing elevated permeability in both barriers.
 It is common for those with gluten sensitivity to have both a leaky gut and a leaky brain.

 Healing a Leaky Brain

 To heal the critical blood brain barrier it is important to address the gut as well.
 As mentioned, it is common to have both a leaky gut and a leaky brain.
 There's a saying in Functional Medicine, "fire in the gut equals fire in the brain."
 The two seem to go hand in hand, and addressing both issues is necessary.
 Balancing blood sugar and managing stress are also pivotel in restoring the BBB.
 A strict gluten-free diet must be adhered to regardless if you think you are gluten sensitive or not.
 There is a lot of evidence implicating gluten as harmful to the brain, especially when you have leaky brain.
-Determining any other food senstivities and removing those foods from the diet along with gluten is also key.
+Determining any other food sensitivities and removing those foods from the diet along with gluten is also key.
 Brain support through supplementation will definitely assist in the healing process and help restore the proper blood brain barrier.
 This can include DHA fatty acids from Omega-3 oils, neurotransmitter support, and anti-inflammatory botanicals for the brain.

 Maintaining a healthy brain is key to aging gracefully and preserving cognitive function.
 Healthy seniors see very little decline in cognitive function compared to much younger people.
 But a leaky blood brain barrier will endanger memory and may impair the body's normal function.